wp-plugins/comprehensive-google-map-plugin/readme.txt

 == Changelog ==

+= 7.0.28 =
+* Spike: Trying to get plugin working with ParallelUS Mingle theme.
+The latter does some funky stuff with their footer.

 = 7.0.27 =
-* Spike: Not relying on a global variable anymore when deciding whether to inject plugin scripts, but on DB setting instead
+* Not relying on a global variable anymore when deciding whether to inject plugin scripts, but on DB setting instead

 = 7.0.26 =
 * Enhancement: Added Czech (Honza Rameš) translation